The Troubles in Ulster (1920–1922): Troubles Elsewhere in Ulster

 In Ulster during the spring of 1921, numerically superior British/Unionist forces faced a poorly armed IRA.
-The situation in County Tyrone at that time highlights the problems The IRA faced when confronted with large numbers of military, police and Special Constabulary: "By the early spring of 1921 there were 3,515 A and 11,000 B Specials in the six county area.
+The situation in County Tyrone at that time highlights the problems faced by the IRA when confronted with large numbers of military, police and Special Constabulary: "By the early spring of 1921 there were 3,515 A and 11,000 B Specials in the six county area.
 At the time of the truce there were about 14 reasonably active IRA companies in Tyrone, each with around 50 men, but only half a dozen in each company were armed.
-Therefore, just over 100 poorly armed Volunteers faced a combined force of almost 3,000 heavily armed, paramilitary police comprising RIC, A and B Specials."
-The British Army was also represented in Tyrone with a 650 man Rifle Brigade in Strabane.
+Therefore, just over 100 poorly armed Volunteers faced a combined force of almost 3,000 heavily armed, paramilitary police comprising RIC, A and B Specials".
+The British Army was also represented in Tyrone with a 650 man Rifle Brigade based in the border town of Strabane, County Tyrone.
 Some areas of Ulster saw little violence – only three IRA volunteers were killed in County Cavan during the war.
 For a more complete listing of the troubles in Ulster during this time period see Timeline of the Irish War of Independence.

 Anglo-Irish Treaty

-The post-ceasefire talks led to the Anglo-Irish Treaty, signed on 6 December 1921 by representatives of the British government and Irish Republic.
+The post-ceasefire talks led to the Anglo-Irish Treaty, signed on 6 December 1921 by representatives of the British government and the Irish Republic.
 Under the Treaty, 'Southern Ireland' would leave the UK and become a self-governing dominion: the Irish Free State.
-Northern Ireland's parliament could vote it in or out of the Free State, and a commission could then redraw or confirm the provisional border.
+Northern Ireland's parliament could vote it in or out of the Free State, and a Boundary Commission could then redraw or confirm the provisional border.
 The Dáil narrowly approved the Treaty on 7 January 1922 (by a vote of 64 to 57), but it caused a serious split in the Irish nationalist movement (eventually leading the Irish Civil War).
-The anti-Treaty side argued that the Treaty copper-fastened partition; the pro-Treaty side argued that the proposed Boundary Commission would give large swathes of Northern Ireland to the Free State, leaving the remaining territory too small to be viable.
+The anti-Treaty side argued that the Treaty copper-fastened partition; the pro-Treaty side argued that the proposed Boundary Commission would transfer large swathes of Northern Ireland to the Free State, leaving the remaining territory too small to be viable.
 The pro-Treatyites formed a Provisional Government, headed by Michael Collins, to administer Southern Ireland until the Free State was established (6 December 1922).